-Staff must report any concerns they may have about any other employee engaging in reportable conduct or any allegation of 'reportable conduct' that has been made to them to the Principal.
+All WWCC must report reportable conduct allegations.
+However, KCCS requirements for all Workers is that they must report any concerns they may have about any other employee engaging in reportable conduct or any allegation of 'reportable conduct' that has been made to them to the Principal.
 If staff are not sure whether the conduct is reportable conduct but consider that it is inappropriate behaviour they must still report it as soon as possible to the Principal.